php-fig/fig-standards/proposed/psr-1-style-guide.md

 There is no hard limit on line length.
 The soft limit on line length is 120 characters; automated style checkers must warn but not error at the soft limit.
-This guide strongly encourages lines no longer than 80 characters, and encourages splitting longer lines into multiple subsequent lines of no more than 80 characters each.
+This guide encourages lines no longer than 80 characters, and encourages splitting longer lines into multiple subsequent lines of no more than 80 characters each.